Snow building up in residential areas is a real problem during the winter – but in rural regions, it can bring a place to a standstill.

 It’s packed full of features, is a really well-built unit made by a quality manufacturer and all at a really affordable price compared to other models in its class.

-Let me know which machine you would choose and why.
+Let me know which machine you would choose and why when there are so many types of snow blowers to choose from.

 Happy snow blowing!